BlackPythonDevs/blackpythondevs.com/_posts/2024-10-19-black-python-devs-leadership-summit.md

 ---
-title: "Black Python Devs Leadership Summit"
+author: Abigail Afi Gbadago
 date: 2024-10-19
-author: Abigail Afi Gbadago
+description: Join us for a recap of the highly successful Black Python Devs Leadership Summit, where leaders shared insights on succession planning, mental health, and leadership skills.
+featured_image: /assets/images/bpd-leadership-summit-1.jpeg
 lang: en
-featured_image: /assets/images/bpd-leadership-summit-1.jpeg
+title: Black Python Devs Leadership Summit
 ---

 The Black Python Devs Leadership Summit, which took place on September 21st at 8 a.m. was a successful event.